Konstantin Ernst: Children

 Ernst has three daughters.
-The elder daughter Alexandra, born in 1994 from his relationship with Anna Silunas (now lives in Nyc, Usa).
+The elder daughter Alexandra, born in 1994 from his relationship with Anna Silunas (now lives in New York, Usa).
 His two younger daughters with Sofya Zaika (born in 2016 and 2017), whose names are kept in secret.

 Some Russian media erroneously say Ernst the father of Larisa Sinelshchikova's children, Anastasia (born in 1983) and Igor (born in 1985).

 Criticism

 A number of Russian media sources state that Ernst "treats the channel as if it were his patrimony" and that, at the same time, "Ernst never talks about money straightforwardly, but when someone comes to see him about a project, it gets clear that he will have to share the 'cake'", and that "when considering the launch of this or that TV project, his first question is how it will profit him".

 According to the leaked Pandora Papers, in 2014 Konstantin Ernst received a loan from a state-connected bank to acquire a stake in a project that saw Moscow theaters demolished to make way for shopping malls.
 Ernst's involvement was concealed by his partners and lawyers.

 In May 2016, Ernst was included in the sanctions list of Ukraine by President Petro Poroshenko; Ernst was denied entry to Ukraine.

 In September 2017, Vladimir Solovyov, a TV host on Russia-1, said in an interview that Ivan Urgant's bold joke about 'nightingale brood' being a good name for a show on Rossiya, which he had made in his show on Channel One Russia, was not a spontaneous but planned act approved by Ernst.
 "This dig on me took place on television!
 However, I didn't retaliate against Moscow, but Vania ran wild in his earnest.
 Someone must be having hard time getting over the transfer of some presenters from Channel One Russia to Rossiya.
 Urgant is just a tool", Solovyov explained his point of view, adding that "things are not usually done this way on TV" and that "this is a declaration of war".

 In September 2017, Mikhail Goryachev, content manager of Russia's leading digital television operator Tricolor TV, said that content distribution still refers to the situation when Ernst "stuffs subscribers with what he deems necessary" via TV channels and suggested that such content distribution will not be done through intermediaries but directly.

-In March 2022, Konstantin Ernst was sanctioned by Canada and the European Union.